nicocriscuolo/StructuRly/README.md

 -   produce an interactive barplot and triangle plot, the most well known *STRUCTURE* graphical outputs.
 Both graphs can show the admixture ancestry of the samples subdivided in a maximum of 20 different clusters;

--   to visually compare the partition obtained from the hierarchical cluster analysis and the one from the Bayesian analysis through a confusion matrix and estimate an agreement value of the two partitions with two different agreement indeces.
+-   to visually compare the partition obtained from the hierarchical cluster analysis and the one from the Bayesian analysis through a confusion matrix and estimate an agreement value of the two partitions with two different agreement indices.

 ### Installation